PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 side effect.
 A strict structural expectation therefore requires all three counters plus tensor-count reduction before this specific reconciliation may be guarded.
 Production remains unchanged at this characterization checkpoint.

+That late boundary now records tensor count and assigns all three results before guarding its immediate reconciliation.
+A positive sanitizer or repair counter, or a tensor-count decrease from exact-adapter pruning, preserves the scan; the all-zero/no-prune path skips it.
+The surrounding first repair reconciliation and later final signature sanitization are unchanged.
+Lowerer wiring covers all three counters and prune-only behavior independently.